perrileah/cheers-api/README.md

 - Allow users to see individual checkins (complete)
 - Allow users to create, update and destroy a checkin (complete)
 - Allow users to sign up (complete)
-- Allow users to login and logout
+- Allow users to login and logout (complete)

 # Additional Features